craigkraft/craigkraft.github.io/index.md

 Headings one through six decrease in descending order, while headings four through six remain similar sizes for future styling.

-I picked a monospace font for the headings.
-It only comes in one weight, 400, minimal.
+We're using monospace Robot Mono for body text.

 ###### The final heading of all time